-Your servants will bring down the gray hair of your servant our father with sorrow to Sheol the gray hair of your servant our father servants" or "And we"
+Your servants will bring down the gray hair of your servant our father with sorrow to Sheol the gray hair of your servant our father

 To "bring down ... to Sheol" is way of saying they will cause him to die and go to Sheol.
 He uses the word "down" because it was commonly believed Sheol is somewhere underground.
 Alternate translation: "And we your servants will have caused our old father to die of sorrow" Your servants